Penetration Testing

 Pen Testing: Preserve the Organization’s Image and Reputation

-Cyber incidents cause fundamental harm to an organization’s reputation, particularly when they put customer data at risk and result in prolonged legal proceedings.
+Cyber incidents cause fundamental harm to an organization’s reputation, particularly when they put customers’ sensitive data at risk and result in prolonged legal proceedings.
 Breaches and attacks are becoming more prevalent in business reporting, and consumers are now more wary about their data and privacy.
 Pen tests represent a crucial part of the cybersecurity stack and help prevent these attacks and the resultant harm to reputation.

 According to IBM, the average cost of a breach for U.S. companies is $4.24 million.
 A huge portion of this cost comes from the impact breaches have on reputation.